Indonesia–United States relations: Military cooperation

 In 2010, the United States lifted a ban on military contacts with Kopassus, an Indonesian special operations forces involved with human rights abuses in the 1990s.

 In January 2018 visit to Jakarta, Secretary of Defense James Mattis stated that Indonesia was a maritime fulcrum in the Asia-Pacific region, and wanted Indonesia and the U.S. to cooperate on issues of maritime security.
 During that same visit, Secretary Mattis said he believed that Kopassus had reformed sufficiently to justify increased contact with the U.S.

 In March 2020, the Trump administration pressured Indonesia into dropping deals to buy Russian made Sukhoi Su-35 fighter jets and Chinese made naval vessels.
 According to an official familiar with the matter, president Joko Widodo's administration was concerned that the US would take punitive actions on trade and implement economic sanctions against Indonesia if the deals were completed.

+In April 2026, the U.S. and Indonesia pledged to deepen their defense ties with the announcement of a Major Defense Cooperation Partnership.

 Military sales

 The United States is a major supplier of military hardware to Indonesia, including of Boeing AH-64 Apache helicopters and the F-16 Fighting Falcon.
 As of January 2018, Indonesia is exploring purchasing an additional 48 F-16 aircraft, for as much as $4.5 billion.

 In February 2022, US approved Indonesia's potential purchase of 36 F-15EX aircraft to replace Sukhoi Su-27 and Sukhoi Su-30.
 As of August 2023, Indonesia has signed a memorandum of understanding to purchase 24 F-15EX aircraft.